-Respiratory Disease Sub Committee
+Chair of Respiratory Disease Sub Committee

-Joanne is a member of the British Thoracic Society, Primary Care Respiratory Society, European Respiratory Society and the Association of Respiratory Nurse Specialists.
-She is also a committee member of the Service Development Committee, PCRS UK and chairs the respiratory forum and specialist nursing group.Joanne King
+Joanne is the chair of the Respiratory Disease subcommittee at ARNS and the COPD lead.
+She is also a member of the National Asthma and COPD Audit programme Board and the COPD / Pulmonary Rehabilitation advisory group.
+She is a committee member of the Service Development Committee, PCRS UK and chairs the respiratory forum and specialist nursing group.

 I qualified as a nurse in 1990 and have worked in medicine in Sunderland since qualifying.
 In 1998 I became Junior Sister on an acute respiratory ward and 2 years later became Respiratory Nurse Specialist and Chest Clinic manager.